TedBN/ALL-project-2/README.md

-# ALL-project-2
+# Welcome to the 2nd ALL project repository
-A depository with files for our second ALL project
+A depository with files for our second ALL project, an old school turn-based strategy game written in C++.